2000aliali/Real-Time-Sales-Dashboard/README.md

 ## Results
 go throw this video to see the exction stepes and the results https://drive.google.com/file/d/1pjGh_pcp2nZVQHVbcpJFVDbyEoU1Y2NU/view?usp=sharing
 Go through this video to see the exact steps and the results: Watch the video

+## Results
+Go through this video to see the exact steps and the results: [Watch the video](https://drive.google.com/file/d/1pjGh_pcp2nZVQHVbcpJFVDbyEoU1Y2NU/view?usp=sharing)